-Please be advised that orientation week starting August 20, 2019 is MANDATORY.
+Please be advised that orientation week starting on Tuesday, August 18, 2020 is MANDATORY.

-There will be several important information sessions happening as well as ceremonies and pledges.
-You will receive a schedule for the week in August 2019.
+There will be several important information sessions happening during orientation week.
+You will receive a schedule for the week in August 2020.

 Included here are your other important tasks to complete prior to or on registration day.
 Also listed are other important contacts and information you may need.
 Please note that this information is current as of June 30, 2020.